Gamera: Guardian of the Universe: Plot

 A ship carrying plutonium collides with a floating atoll off the eastern coast of the Philippines, one of many incidents occurring throughout the area.
-As the anomalous formation approaches Japan, a team of scientists led by Naoya Kusanagi (Akira Onodera) discovers orihalcum amulets and a stone slab covered in Etrurian runes on the atoll.
+As the anomalous formation approaches Japan, a team of scientists led by Naoya Kusanagi discovers orihalcum amulets and a stone slab covered in Etrurian runes on the atoll.
 During the investigation, the atoll suddenly quakes, destroying the slab and throwing the scientists into the ocean.
-One member of the team, Marine Officer Yoshinari Yonemori (Tsuyoshi Ihara), sees the eye and tusk of a giant turtle.
+One member of the team, the Japan Coast Guard officer Yoshinari Yonemori, sees the eye and tusk of a giant turtle-like creature.

-Meanwhile, ornithologist Mayumi Nagamine (Shinobu Nakayama) investigates a village in the Goto Archipelago reportedly attacked by a "giant bird".
+Meanwhile, ornithologist Mayumi Nagamine investigates a village in the Goto Archipelago reportedly attacked by a "giant bird".
 While Nagamine is initially skeptical of the claims, she is horrified upon discovering human remains in a giant bird pellet.
 Exploring the nearby forest, her team encounters and then successfully prevents three bird-like creatures from attacking another village.
 To prevent further attacks, Nagamine agrees to aid the government in capturing the giant birds.
-The creatures are lured to the Fukuoka Dome baseball stadium, where two of the three are successfully captured.
-The last one escapes to the harbor, where it is killed by the giant turtle encountered by Yonemori and the scientists.
-The remaining birds escape before the turtle reaches the stadium.
+The creatures are lured to the Fukuoka Dome, where two of the three are successfully captured.
+The last one escapes to the harbor, where it is killed by the giant creature encountered by Yonemori and the scientists.
+The remaining birds escape before the giant creature reaches the stadium.

-After translating the runes, Kusanagi explains to Yonemori and his daughter Asagi (Ayako Fujitani) that the giant turtle is called Gamera and the birds are Gyaos.
+After translating the runes, Kusanagi explains to Yonemori and his daughter Asagi that the giant creature is called Gamera and the birds are Gyaos.
 When Asagi touches one of the stone amulets, she inadvertently forms a spiritual bond with Gamera.
 Kusanagi also tries to convince the government that the Gyaos are the real threat, but they remain focused on Gamera due to the destruction that he caused.
 Now working together to investigate the creatures, Kusanagi, Yonemori and Nagamine witness another Gyaos attack at the Kiso Mountain Range.

-Nagamine and Yonemori are nearly killed trying to rescue a child, but Gamera arrives in time to save them and kills another Gyaos.
-The last Gyaos, however, escapes.
+Nagamine and Yonemori are nearly killed trying to rescue a child, but Gamera arrives in time to save them and kills another Gyaos, but the last Gyaos escapes the attack.
 Meanwhile, Asagi discovers that she suffers the same wounds and fatigue as Gamera due to their shared bond.
 At Mount Fuji, she witnesses a military strike against Gamera.
-The attack attracts the final Gyaos to the scene, where it grievously wounds Gamera and forces the turtle to retreat into the ocean.
+The attack attracts the final Gyaos to the scene, where it grievously wounds Gamera and forces Gamera to retreat into the ocean.
 Simultaneously, Asagi suffers a similar wound and passes out from the pain.
 Kusanagi visits his daughter at the hospital where Asagi falls into a coma after saying that she and Gamera must rest.